aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 True if the chart axes are at right angles.
 Applies only for 3-D charts(except Column3D and 3-D Pie Charts).

+**Remarks**

 If this property is True, the Perspective property is ignored.

 **Returns:**
 boolean